How AI Chatbot is Transforming the Future of Supply Chain and Logistics Industry

 2. Healthcare

 In healthcare, AI chatbots help streamline patient engagement, such as booking appointments, reminding patients of medications, or answering common health-related questions.
-They also assist healthcare providers by triaging patient symptoms and providing initial diagnoses based on patient input.
+They also assist healthcare providers by triaging patient symptoms and providing initial diagnoses based on patient input.3.
+Finance and Banking

 AI chatbots are transforming the banking and finance industry by providing instant responses to customer inquiries about account balances, transaction history, or loan status.
 They can also offer personalized financial advice based on user data and spending patterns.